 Grief and Loss

-Grief has swallowed you up and you're living life from behind its teeth, watching yourself go through the motions because a life without that person doesn't feel like living.
+Perhaps grief has swallowed you up and you're living life from behind its teeth, watching yourself go through the motions.

 by Brian Andreas, at Flying Edna